MultivariatePolynomialSystems/DecomposingGroupRepresentations.jl/docs/src/index.md

 ```

 # Introduction
-DecomposingRepresentations.jl is a Julia package that provides an API for decomposing vector space representations of reductive groups together with a concrete implementation of group actions on multivariate polynomials using [`DynamicPolynomials.jl`](https://github.com/JuliaAlgebra/DynamicPolynomials.jl).
+DecomposingRepresentations.jl is a Julia package that provides an API for decomposing representations of reductive groups acting on multivariate polynomials using [`DynamicPolynomials.jl`](https://github.com/JuliaAlgebra/DynamicPolynomials.jl).

 ## Quick start